sdiehl/write-you-a-haskell/000_introduction.md

 ]
 ```

-We can then scan the token stream via and dispatch on predefined patterns of
+We can then scan the token stream via dispatch on predefined patterns of
-tokens called *productions* and recursively builds up the syntax datatype for
+tokens called *productions*, and recursively build up the syntax datatype for
-the *abstract syntax tree* (AST) by traversal of the input stream.
+the *abstract syntax tree* (AST).

 ```haskell
 type Name = String